AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/understanding-workspaces-and-person-partitions.md

 >
 >The parent folder containing your assets is the only folder that can be shared, not the children folders.

-1. Create a new folder.
+1. Create a [!UICONTROL new folder].

    ![](assets/one.png)